metio/terraform-provider-k8s/docs/data-sources/kamaji_clastix_io_data_store_v1alpha1_manifest.md

 Required:

-- `certificate_authority` (Attributes) Retrieve the Certificate Authority certificate and private key, such as bare content of the file, or a SecretReference.The key reference is required since etcd authentication is based on certificates, and Kamaji is responsible in creating this. (see [below for nested schema](#nestedatt--spec--tls_config--certificate_authority))
+- `certificate_authority` (Attributes) Retrieve the Certificate Authority certificate and private key, such as bare content of the file, or a SecretReference.
+The key reference is required since etcd authentication is based on certificates, and Kamaji is responsible in creating this. (see [below for nested schema](#nestedatt--spec--tls_config--certificate_authority))

 Optional: